Skip to content

 • Café-au-lait spots: light brown patches on the skin

-• Iris Lisch nodules: Important ophthalmic finding confirmed by slit-lamp examination
+• Iris Lisch nodules: Important as an ophthalmologic finding confirmed by slit-lamp examination

 CT findings:

-• The optic nerve appears hypodense to isodense and shows cylindrical thickening
+• The optic nerve appears hypodense to isodense and is cylindrically thickened

 • T1-weighted images: show low signal intensity

-• Gd-DTPA contrast: uniform enlargement and strong contrast enhancement
+• Gd-DTPA contrast: shows uniform enlargement and strong contrast enhancement

-• Downward kinking: Inferior bending of the optic nerve is characteristic in NF1-associated cases
+• Downward kinking: downward bending of the optic nerve is characteristically seen in cases with NF1

-• Evaluate extension from the optic canal into the intracranial space, as well as the presence of chiasmatic and hypothalamic tumors
+• Evaluate extension from the optic canal into the intracranial space and the presence of optic chiasm/hypothalamic tumors.

-• It accounts for a rare frequency of about 0.5-5% of pediatric brain tumors
+• It accounts for approximately 0.5–5% of pediatric brain tumors, making it rare.

-• It commonly occurs in children under 10 years of age, with no gender difference
+• It commonly occurs in children aged 10 years or younger, with no sex predilection.

-• About 70% develop in childhood (some develop in adulthood)
+• About 70% of cases occur in childhood (some cases occur in adulthood).

 A

-Patients with NF1 have a significantly increased risk of optic glioma, and 20-30% of all optic glioma cases are associated with NF11).
-After an NF1 diagnosis, regular ophthalmic follow-up is recommended as screening for optic glioma.
-Conversely, when optic glioma is found in a child, it is important to check whether the diagnostic criteria for NF1 are met in all cases.
+Patients with NF1 have a significantly higher risk of optic pathway glioma, and 20–30% of all optic pathway glioma cases are associated with NF11).
+After an NF1 diagnosis, regular ophthalmologic follow-up is recommended for screening of optic pathway glioma.
+Conversely, when optic pathway glioma is found in a child, it is important to check whether the diagnostic criteria for NF1 are met in all cases.

 The main items of the diagnostic criteria for NF1 (neurofibromatosis type 1) are shown below2).